-This condition has been partially corrected, refer to Finding 2022-001.
+This condition still exists, refer to Finding 2023-001.

 Planned Corrective Action

 The responsible officials agree with the finding and will address the matter as part of their corrective action plan.

 The Fire District did not determine the liability for postemployment dental benefits required to be disclosed in the financial statements and notes to financial statements.